cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 <details>
   <summary>What is a transaction? </summary>
-In terms of a blockchain, a transaction is the process of moving data.
+In terms of a blockchain, a transaction is a process of moving data.
 I.E. I have 10 dollars and pass them to your account.
 I made a transaction.
 </details>

 <details>